Adelodunpeter25/smartdash/README.md

 ## ✨ Features

-* 🧠 Daily motivation and quotes widget
+* 🧠 Daily motivation and quotes
-* ✅ Task manager with deadlines and priorities
-* 📅 Calendar overview and scheduling
-* 🕒 Pomodoro timer for focused work
-* 🌙 Dark and light theme support
-* 🔒 User authentication with profile customization

 ---